Introduction

 }

-The code below shows how to fetch user information from Active Directory.
+how to fetch user information from Active Directory.

 Hide Shrink